serverless-projects/cognito-tool/README.md

 Amazon doesn't have any way of backing up and restore heir AWS Cognito User Pools. cognito-tool is a CLI for backing up and restore the data. <b>Note: AWS has no way of extracting the passwords of your users so you need to store these separately 😵</b>

+This repo is forked from  [mifi/cognito-backup](https://github.com/mifi/cognito-backup) with new features

+1) package name change from `cognito-backup` to `cognito-tool` to adapt the new functions which are not only focus on backup task

 ## Install
 ```